 -

-History in a Box is a multimedia resource kit that includes an educator's guide and a variety of colorful resources for history classrooms.
+History in a Box is a multimedia resource kit that includes a variety of colorful resources for history classrooms.

 -